vladavilov/playground/pdf-agent/ai_docs/implementation_task_breakdown_pros_agent.md

     *   NFRs Addressed: Accuracy (RAG).

 5.  [x] **Task 3.5: `PDFExtractionWorkflow` - Property Group Iteration & RAG**
-    *   Description: Implement the loop to iterate through predefined logical groups of properties (this will require a placeholder or sample configuration for property groups from Section 5).
-For each group:
+    *   Description: Implemented the loop to iterate through predefined logical groups of properties.
+For each property in a group, the workflow now uses the property-specific `rag_query` to retrieve relevant text chunks.
+These chunks are then merged to create a comprehensive context for the agent.
-        *   Retrieve the hardcoded RAG query string.
-        *   Embed the query.
-        *   Use the vector store to retrieve relevant text chunks (Top-K).
     *   TRD Ref: Section 3.2 (Core Responsibilities item 4, 5a, 5b: Iterate groups, retrieve RAG query, embed query, retrieve chunks).
 Also relevant: Section 5 (Data Requirements - Property Grouping Definition & RAG Queries).
     *   Configuration: Property group definitions (YAML file structure from Section 4).
     *   NFRs Addressed: Accuracy (RAG).

 6.  [x] **Task 3.6: `PDFExtractionWorkflow` - Agent Invocation**
-    *   Description: Within the property group loop, invoke the `PropertyExtractionAgent` with the RAG context and the list of properties for the current group.
+    *   Description: Within the property group loop, the `PropertyExtractionAgent` is invoked with the aggregated RAG context (from all properties in the group) and the list of properties for the current group.
     *   TRD Ref: Section 3.2 (Core Responsibilities item 5c: Invoke the `PropertyExtractionAgent`).
     *   NFRs Addressed: Accuracy (extraction).